TL;DR:

 Well, we beg to differ.

-Bookbinding isn’t going anywhere.
-As long as people cherish the feel of pages between their fingers, there’ll always be a bindery somewhere, piecing sheets together.
-And while we’re all for the latest tech, there’s still a huge crowd that values the personal touch of traditional bookbinding.
+Book binding is not going anywhere.
+As long as people cherish the feel of pages between their fingers, there will always be a bindery somewhere piecing sheets together.
+And while modern equipment like a book binding machine has made production faster, many readers still value the craftsmanship behind printed materials.

-That said, we’d have to agree that not everyone has the funds for elaborate bookbinding techniques.
-If you’re a student, first-time novelist, or small business owner working on a shoestring budget, you might want something more affordable but still effective.
+That said, not everyone has the funds for elaborate techniques.
+If you are a student, first-time novelist, or small business owner working on a tight budget, you might want something affordable but still effective.

 Table of Content